sheryl-ai/MetaPred/README.md

 ### Additional Material
 There is implementations used in:

-Chelsea Finn, Pieter Abbeel, Sergey Levine, [Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks](https://arxiv.org/abs/1703.03400), International Conference on Machine Learning (ICML) 2017.
+Chelsea Finn, Pieter Abbeel, Sergey Levine, [Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks](https://arxiv.org/abs/1703.03400), International Conference on Machine Learning (ICML), 2017.